stewseo/spring-boot-3/spring-security-oauth2/README.md

 - @Controller indicates that this is a template-based web controller.
 Each web method returns the name of a template to render.
 - We are injecting the YouTube service through constructor injection
 - The index method has a Spring MVC Model object, where we create a channelVideos attribute, It invokes our YouTube service's channelVideos method with
-  - a channel ID
+  - Channel ID
-  - a page size of 10
+  - Page size of 10
-  - and uses view counts as the way to sort search results.
+  - Uses view counts as the way to sort search results
 - The name of the template to render is index.

 ### <span style="color:green">**Define Mustache templating engine**</span>
 - The name of the template expands to src/main/resources/templates/index.mustache.